Ready to say goodbye to debt for good? Learn More

 Can Illinois Residents Use the Federal Bankruptcy Exemptions?

-While there are federal bankruptcy exemptions, not all states allow residents to use them.
-Illinois is one such state.
-If you’ve lived in Illinois for at least the last two years, you’re required to use the state exemptions when you file Chapter 7 bankruptcy.
-Fortunately, Illinois has generous bankruptcy exemptions.
+Illinois doesn’t allow residents to use the federal bankruptcy exemptions.
+If you’ve lived in Illinois for at least two years, you’re required to use the state’s exemption system when filing for Chapter 7 bankruptcy.

 What Are the Illinois Bankruptcy Exemptions?

-Bankruptcy exemptions allow you to keep property that you need to maintain a household and job.
-These items, usually called personal property, include clothing, furnishings, and some equity in a car.
-Exemptions also help protect real property — such as a home or land — and money benefits like wages and retirement benefits.
+Bankruptcy exemptions help protect the property you need to live and work.
+This includes personal property like clothing, furniture, and some equity in your car.
+Exemptions also cover real property, such as your home or land, and certain financial benefits like wages, retirement accounts, and public assistance.

 Real Property: The Illinois Homestead Exemption